-In my research, I found one Swedish meatball recipe from a 1965 cookbook that advised minimal hand mixing, but most of the more current recipes I found use more aggressive mixing methods.
-Clearly, the Swedish meatballs of today lean more towards the springy sausage end of the spectrum.
+In my research, I found one Swedish meatball recipe, from a 1965 cookbook, that advised minimal hand mixing, but most of the more current recipes I found use more aggressive mixing methods.
+Clearly, the Swedish meatballs of today lean more toward the springy-sausage end of the spectrum.
 And I'm fine with that.
 Like I said: toothpicks!

-To get that more emulsified, springy texture, I tried mixing the meat and seasonings in both a food processor and stand mixer, long enough to beat the crap out of the mixture, but not so long that friction would heat it up and melt the fat, which can lead to texture problems down the line.
+To get that more emulsified, springy texture, I tried mixing the meat and seasonings both in a food processor and in a stand mixer—long enough to beat the crap out of the mixture, but not so long that friction would heat it up and melt the fat, which can lead to texture problems down the line.

-Between the two, the food processor whips up a more homogenous final mixture than the stand mixer, which makes sense given that it is beating the meat with blades.
-But interestingly, once cooked, the differences were very subtle.
-So subtle, in fact, that I'd say you can use whichever machine you have at your disposal with near equal results.
+Between the two, the food processor whips up a more homogeneous final mixture than the stand mixer, which makes sense given that it's beating the meat with blades.
+But interestingly, once the meatballs were cooked, the differences were very subtle.
+So subtle, in fact, that I'd say you can use whichever machine you have at your disposal, with near-equal results.

 Dee Panadee Bloopen (The Panade)

 Contrary to what the name suggests, meatballs aren't just about the meat.
-Equally important are the ingredients they're mixed with.
+Equally important are the ingredients the meat is mixed with.
 Chief among those other ingredients is the panade, a wet bread mixture.
-Call it filler if you want, but when it comes to meatballs you want to filler-'em up: once mixed with the meat, the wet bread adds lightness, tenderness and moisture.
+Call it filler if you want, but when it comes to meatballs, you want to filler 'em up: Once mixed with the meat, the wet bread adds lightness, tenderness, and moisture.
 Remove that panade, and you'll end up with a denser, heavier meatball.

 The question I had was what kind of bread—or other starch—makes the best panade.
 To find out, I mixed up various batches.
-One I made from fresh crust-free white bread soaked in milk; one from dried breadcrumbs soaked in milk; and one made from pasta (pastina, to be specific) cooked until very mushy in water.
+One I made from fresh, crust-free white bread soaked in milk; one from dried bread crumbs soaked in milk; and one made from pasta (pastina, to be specific) cooked in water until very mushy.

 Sadly, it didn't work.
-Even though thoroughly overcooked and aggressively beaten into the meat in the stand mixer, those little pasta stars didn't break down one bit.
+Though they were thoroughly overcooked and aggressively beaten into the meat with the stand mixer, those little pasta stars didn't break down one bit.
 I ended up with star-studded meatballs.
-Maybe good for a tongue-in-cheek July 4th celebration, not good for anything else.
+Maybe good for a tongue-in-cheek July 4th celebration; not good for anything else.

-Between the other two, the fresh bread makes the most tender, juiciest meatballs.
-Breadcrumbs, on the other hand, even when fully soaked in milk, produce denser, drier meatballs.
+Between the other two, the fresh bread made the juiciest, most tender meatballs.
+Bread crumbs, on the other hand, even when fully soaked in milk, produced denser, drier meatballs.